hughperkins/VeriGPU/README.md

 Internal GPU Core ISA loosely compliant with [RISC-V](https://riscv.org/technical/specifications/) ISA.
 Where RISC-V conflicts with designing for a GPU setting, we break with RISC-V.

 Intend to keep the cores very focused on ML.
 For example, [brain floating point](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) ("BF16") throughout, to keep core die area low.
 This should keep the per-core cost low.
-Intend to implement only few float operations critical to ML, e.g. `exp`, `log`, `tanh`, `sqrt`, to drive down per-core die area, and thus cost.
+Similarly, Intend to implement only few float operations critical to ML, such as `exp`, `log`, `tanh`, `sqrt`.

 # Architecture